christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 {% endhighlight %}

-#Index Wikipedia pages with Elasticsearch
+#Index Wikipedia pages with Elasticsearch to search them geographically

 I'll begin with a minimal mapping, in particular to avoid dynamic mapping to match wrong types, `mapping.json` :